autowarefoundation/autoware.universe/planning/planning_validator/README.md

 # Planning Validator

 The `planning_validator` is a module that checks the validity of a trajectory before it is published.
-If an invalid trajectory is detected, the `planning_validator` can either "not publish the trajectory" or "publish the latest valid trajectory" depending on the selected option.
 The status of the validation can be viewed in the `/diagnostics` and `/validation_status` topics.
+When an invalid trajectory is detected, the `planning_validator` will process the trajectory following the selected option: "0. publish the trajectory as it is", "1. stop publishing the trajectory", "2. publish the last validated trajectory".

 ![planning_validator](./image/planning_validator.drawio.svg)